Grobobobo/WarOfTheChosenRebalanced/README.md

 #### Immolator (technical only)
 * Primary Flamethrower, uses lw2 targeting
-* -1 mobility
-* 75% base damage, has 100% chance to set someone on fire
+* 100% base damage, has 100% chance to set someone on fire
 * 7 tile long, 5 tile wide
 * infinite ammo, but 2 only ammo capacity, in addition flamethrower has 2 turns cooldown.
 * T0 is availible at game start